 When competition is tough, think about a twist to attract your target audience.
 Real-time dog location is a popular function offered by multiple pet tech products manufacturers.
 But additional functionality, i.e. a focus on the dog’s mental state, is both original and attractive for dog lovers.

 We also recommend thinking BIG.
-If you feel that you’ve pulled out all the stops to win the feature competition, it’s maybe time to make a more disruptive pivot using our Innovation Lab facilities.
+If you feel that you’ve pulled out all the stops to win the feature competition, perhaps it’s time to make a more disruptive pivot with the help of the Softeq Innovation Lab.

 On-demand pet care platforms focus on every aspect of pet ownership.
 These can be mobile applications that connect to nearby dog walkers or dog sitters, televet platforms that take veterinary services to the next level, or niche social networks.

 Virtual vet services are booming.
 There is no sign that their popularity will fade away in the post-COVID era: pet owners are getting extremely positive experiences with remote pet monitoring, pill prescribing, and consulting.
 Learn more

 The VetNOW platform is one of the most popular solutions on the market of pet care services.
 It ensures real-time telecommunication between vets and pet owners and provides a full-scale virtual pet-focused telemedicine solution:

 Don’t solve a single task, but think broader.
 The platform is tailored to serve both veterinary specialists and pet owners.
 It is not just a web and mobile app used for making video calls, but an ecosystem aimed at totally changing vet services as we know them.